Ireland could provide the answers to the UK pharmaceutical’s problems

 Once the UK has left the EU, active substances manufactured in the UK will be seen as imported active substances.
 Consequently, they will need to be manufactured in compliance with EU standards.
 Companies that manufacture finished products in the UK will be required to have a site for batch control within the EEA.

 With this scenario quickly becoming a reality, pharmaceutical companies based in the UK will see the idea of relocating to Ireland as a good means of maintaining their links with the EU single market.
-The Health Products Regulatory Authority in Ireland (HPRA) has mention in its own guidance that it is ready to assist any pharmaceutical companies looking to relocate their operations to Ireland.
+The Health Products Regulatory Authority in Ireland (HPRA) has mentioned in its own guidance that it is ready to assist any pharmaceutical companies looking to relocate their operations to Ireland.

 HPRA has published a guide to Transfers of Marketing Authorisations, Parallel Import Licences and Dual Pack Import Registrations for Human Medicines.
 It states that an MA transfer can be processed before a product is authorised or, for MAs, PPAs and DPRs, after it is authorised, to either a company related to the current holder or to an unrelated company.